Gareth Bale: Reception

-Bale is widely regarded as one of the greatest wingers of his generation, one of the greatest Welsh players of all time, and the best British player of his generation.
-After a Champions League group stage match against Inter Milan on 2 November 2010, teammate Rafael van der Vaart said, "Everyone is scared of him [Bale].
+Bale is widely regarded as one of the greatest players of his generation and the greatest Welsh player of all time.
+After a Champions League group stage match against Inter Milan on 2 November 2010, his teammate Rafael van der Vaart said, "Everyone is scared of him (Bale).
 Maicon is one of the best defenders in the world, and he's killed him."
 El Mundo praising Bale for his performance wrote, "Bale combines the height and build of an 800-metre runner like Steve Ovett with the acceleration and directness of a rugby winger like Bryan Habana.
 And, when he gets to the byline, he delivers curling crosses like a Brazilian".

-According to his Wales teammates, Bale was a pivotal, inspirational, and uplifting figure for the squad.
-Welsh international Neil Taylor speaking of Bale's positive influence on the team's psyche and performance said, "There's a belief about the team when he's in it.
+According to his Wales teammates, Bale was a pivotal and influential figure for the squad.
+Welsh international Neil Taylor spoke about Bale's positive influence on the team's psyche and performance, "There's a belief about the team when he's in it.
 He makes everyone around him play better."

-With the spotlight increasing on Bale following his performances, in October 2012 his Spurs manager Harry Redknapp put him in the same class as both Cristiano Ronaldo and Lionel Messi.
+In October 2012, Harry Redknapp mentioned him in the same class as Cristiano Ronaldo and Lionel Messi.
 He said: "He's an amazing, amazing talent and he's after the Ronaldos and Messis of this world and he's getting better and better.
 He's almost unplayable when he's on his game.
 He is a genuine world-class player.
 There's nobody he couldn't play for.
 He'd improve any team."

-Bale was accused of diving by sections of the British media.
-However, this was denied by Bale, Harry Redknapp, and Wales coach Chris Coleman.
-On 29 December 2012, Bale picked up his third yellow card for simulation for the 2012–13 season.
-It was his fifth for simulation since the start of the 2011–12 season, and no other Premier League player had more than two cautions for simulation in that time.
-Between August 2008 and his departure from the Premier League, he was booked eight times for simulation.
-The next most-booked players were shown three yellow cards each.
-Bale was ranked twelfth on ESPN's list of the world's most famous athletes in 2016, while The Guardian listed him as the seventh-best footballer on the planet in the same year.
+Bale was accused of diving by some in the British media; however, this was denied by Bale, Harry Redknapp, and Wales coach Chris Coleman.
+On 29 December 2012, Bale picked up his third yellow card for simulation in the 2012–13 season.
+During his Premier League tenure, he was booked eight times for simulation.
+In 2016, The Guardian listed him as the seventh-best footballer in the world.

-During his time at Real Madrid, Bale was praised in the media for his decisive performances in important matches.
-Despite his ability and achievements, however, Bale became less popular with the club's fans during his final years with the team due to his perceived inconsistency and lack of commitment.
-Moreover, his injury struggles led some pundits to accuse him of failing to live up to his potential, in particular following his perceived decline in his later seasons at Real Madrid, despite his success and his high level of performance in his first few seasons with the club.
+During his time at Real Madrid, Bale was praised by the media for his amazing performances in important matches.
+However, Bale became less popular with Madrid's fans during his final seasons with the club due to his lack of commitment.
+Moreover, he was criticised for failing to live up to his potential due to his injuries.